crisfervil/Jigsaw/readme.md

 The main difference with others DSL frameworks is that this is an **Extensible** DSL.

 # How to start
-The best way to start working with Jigsaw is installing a module that contains an application definition and start playing around.
+The best way to start working with Jigsaw is installing a module that contains a language definition and start playing around.

 Install for example the [mean](https://github.com/crisfervil/Jigsaw-mean) module, that allows you to create a MEAN based application.